IR Faculty - Back row: Drs. Keith Quencer, Anne Roberts, Daniel Madsen, and Gerant Rivera-Sanfeliz

 During the 4th and 5th year of training, the IR resident is exposed to the clinical framework within which interventional radiology is practiced.
 The development of clinical skills, decision making, understanding how and when to perform a procedure, pre-operative and post-operative handling of the patient, as well as the proper identification and management of complications are integral parts of the training.
 The program stresses the comprehensive application of various imaging modalities, especially those used for interventional procedures, and the fundamentals of radiation physics.
 Radiation biology and radiation protection are reviewed.
 By the end of the year, fellows are capable of handling routine and complex vascular and non-vascular procedures.
 The complete integration of technical and clinical management skills is of particular importance in this program.

 The Division of Vascular and Interventional Radiology at the University of California, San Diego, has seven full-time attending physicians.
-There are six interventional suites located at three hospitals: UC San Diego Medical Center Hillcrest, UC San Diego Thornton Hospital, and the VA San Diego Healthcare System.
+There are six interventional suites located at three hospitals: UC San Diego Medical Center Hillcrest, Thornton Pavilion (part of Jacobs Medical Center), and the VA San Diego Healthcare System.
 In the fall of 2016, we opened two suites at the new UC San Diego Jacobs Medical Center.
 As part of the training program, Interventional Radiology (IR) Residents will work on a one-to-one basis with the attending physicians while rotating through these hospitals.
 In addition, IR residents will spend approximately three months at the Balboa US Navy Medical Center, where they will be exposed to multiple vascular and neurovascular procedures.

 At UCSD, we perform diagnostic vascular procedures and a variety of vascular interventions, including angioplasty, stents, embolizations, and thrombolysis.
 IVC filter placement and vascular access procedures are also performed.
 Paracentesis, thoracentesis, abscess drainage, nephrostomy tube placement, biliary interventions and gastrostomies are a few examples of the non-vascular interventions.
 Specialized services include Interventional Oncology, Hereditary Hemorrhagic Telangiectasia Clinic, Vein Center, Uterine Artery Embolization Clinic, and others.
 Noninvasive vascular imaging includes vascular lab studies, Doppler US, CT angiography, and MR angiography.